jeffteeters/nwb_indexer/README.md

 `<index_file>` = path to sqlite3 database file created in step 1 or '-' for the default database (nwb_index.db)

 `<query>` = query to execute (optional).
 If present, must be quoted.
-If not present, interactive mode is used which allows entering multiple queries.
+If not present, interactive mode is used which allows entering multiple queries interactively.

-Queries are entered using the format described in the NWB Query Engine paper except:
+Queries are specified using the format described in the NWB Query Engine paper, with the following possible exceptions:
-* Any wildcards (*) in the parent location must be specified otherwise an absolute location is assumed.
+* Wildcards (*) in the parent location must be specified explicitly, otherwise an absolute location is assumed.
 * Values to be displayed can be specified by a list of child names separated by comma's before the expression.
 * String constants must always be enclosed in either single or doulble quotes.
+(I think, need to test both single and double quotes).
 * Any string constant used with LIKE must have wildcards ("%" or "_") explicitly included (if no wildcards are included, the query does an exact match).
 * There must be an expression on the right with a relational operator.
 Just giving the child location (e.g. `epochs:(start_time)`) is currently not allowed.